DON’T MISS

 Lake Geneva

 It is impossible to visit Geneva without spotting the lake.
-Lake Geneva is an area of absolutely stunning natural beauty, with absolutely breathtaking views of the mountains and hills that surround the lake.
+Lake Geneva is an area of absolutely stunning natural beauty, with absolutely breathtaking views of the mountains and hills that surround it.
 There are plenty of activities to be found around the lake too, from markets to the gorgeous Lavaux vineyards, as well as more touristy stuff, like ziplining, boating and cycling.

 While enjoying your time by the lake you might catch a glimpse of a tall plume of water shooting into the sky.
 This is Geneva’s famous Jet d’Eau, a monumental jet of water that is propelled into the air at 500 litres a second.
 The jet used to be a hydraulic safety valve but was eventually made into a permanent landmark.

-So many attractions
+Geneva's many, many attractions

 The Parc des Bastions is also certainly worth checking out.
 The park features life-sized chess boards and pieces, ping-pong tables and even an ice skating rink in the winter.
-You can also find the international monument of the Reformation in the park, which features the statues of John Calvin, John Knox, Theodore Beza and William Farel.
+You can also find the international monument to the Reformation in the park, which features the statues of John Calvin, John Knox, Theodore Beza and William Farel.

 Public transport in Geneva